olitomlinson/dapr-pluggable-state-store/README.md

 - Install Dapr CLI and ensure https://docs.dapr.io/getting-started/install-dapr-selfhost/ Dapr works.
 - Pull this repo and open the `src` folder

-Build the pluggable component :
+Build & run the pluggable component :

-`src % dotnet run Component.csproj`
+`dotnet run`

 Create a new `component.yaml` for the pluggable component and place it the default directory where Dapr discovers your components on your machine.
 Replace with your connection string to your postgresql db instance.